pierrickdelrieu/npmPackage-colorLogRequest/README.md

-**Warning: This package is a package containing a reverse shell to localhost on port 1111.**
+**Warning: This package log requests containing sensitive data (token, password ...) in an "external" (localhost) server in 2222 port.**

 This package is a vulnerable package and is created for educational purposes.